prosopo/procaptcha-wordpress/readme.txt

 Auto-verification works with forms sent by POST on frontend only.
 It works with forms in the post content and in widgets.

-You can add also `force="true"` or `force="1"` argument to prevent sending a form without checking the procap_.
+You can add also `force="true"` or `force="1"` argument to prevent sending a form without checking the procaptcha.

 `
 [procaptcha auto="true" force="true"]
 `

-= How to block procap_ on a specific page? =
+= How to block procaptcha on a specific page? =

-procap_ starts early, so you cannot use standard WP functions to determine the page.
+procaptcha starts early, so you cannot use standard WP functions to determine the page.
 For instance, to block it on `my-account` page, add the following code to your plugin's (or mu-plugin's) main file.
 This code won't work being added to a theme's functions.php file.

 `
 /**
-* Filter procap_ activation flag.
+* Filter procaptcha activation flag.
 *
 * @param bool $activate Activate flag.
 *
 * @return bool
 */
-function my_procap_activate( $activate ) {
+function my_procaptchaactivate( $activate ) {
   $url = isset( $_SERVER['REQUEST_URI'] ) ?
   filter_var( wp_unslash( $_SERVER['REQUEST_URI'] ), FILTER_SANITIZE_FULL_SPECIAL_CHARS ) :
   '';